Skip to Content

 Secure your walk until garbage day

-Garbage day after Thanksgiving is a feast for wildlife and I’ve learned this first hand.
+Garbage day after Thanksgiving is a feast for wildlife and I’ve learned this firsthand.

 I’ve walked down the road in years past and seen turkey carcasses everywhere.